keyz/codestamp/README.md

 ## Acknowledgments

-`codestamp` is inspired by a similar code signing system at Facebook.
-There's an open source version ([`signedsource`](https://github.com/facebook/fbjs/blob/main/packages/signedsource/index.js)) in `fbjs`, but it's a bit hard to customize and track contents of dependencies.
+`codestamp` is inspired by similar code signing systems at Facebook.

+- [`signedsource` in `fbjs`](https://github.com/facebook/fbjs/blob/main/packages/signedsource/index.js): Used by Relay, but doesn't allow customization or tracking of dependencies
+- [`Hack Codegen`](https://github.com/hhvm/hack-codegen): Great abstraction and design, but only supports generating and signing Hack code

 ## License